-Vitus offers four Energie cyclocross bikes, two with aluminium frames and two with carbon fibre.
-They all feature disc brakes, SRAM 1X drivetrains with a 40-tooth chainring and an 11-32 cassette and Novatec hubs laced to WTB rims, although the level of the wheel components varies.
+Vitus offers four Energie cyclocross bikes, two with aluminium frames and two with carbon fibre frames.
+They all feature disc brakes, SRAM 1X drivetrains and Novatec hubs laced to WTB rims, although the level of the wheel components varies.

 The entry-level model, simply called the Energie (£999.99), is built around a triple-butted 6061-T6 aluminium frame with a T700 unidirectional carbon fibre fork.
 This one comes with Sram's Apex components, including hydraulic disc brakes.

 The Energie VR uses a 6061-T6 aluminium frame and you step up a level to SRAM's Rival groupset, although this time it'll cost you £1,199.99.

 For £1,699.99 you jump up to a T700 carbon fibre frame and the Energie Carbon CR Rival 1, with SRAM's Rival components.

 The £1,899.99 Energie Carbon CRX, above, has the same T700 carbon frame and fork.
 It still gets a 1x drivetrain, in this case Force, which is second only to Red in SRAM's hierarchy.

 Buy if: You’re after a race-ready cyclocross bike with a 1X drivetrain.

 |Model||Bike type||Frame material||Groupset||Brakes||Price|